moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 ## Busybox as the smallest contender?

 As you can see from the comparison, The only one beating Alpine Linux to the punch in terms of sizing is the Busybox image.
 676KB are a testament as to why Busybox is used in pretty much all embedded systems requiring any kind of shell environment these days.
 It's used in routers, switches, credit card terminals (seriously) and, someday, [probably your toaster](http://www.bbc.com/future/story/20150216-be-afraid-of-the-smart-toaster).
-It's as barebones as barebones can be, while still providing a sufficient, well maintained shell system interface.
+It's as bare bones as bare bones can be, while still providing a sufficient, well maintained shell system interface.

 And that's also why you will want to choose Alpine Linux over Busybox if you want a little more wiggle room in terms of flexibility.